ziyanx02/ziyanx02.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I'm a senior student at Institute for Interdisciplinary Information Sciences, Tsinghua University.
 My research interest includes Reinforcement Learning and Robot Learning.
-Specifically, I'm curious about how to improve RL algorithms that could be applied directly to real-world robot, where Sim2Real gap will not happen.
+Specifically, I'm curious about how to improve RL algorithms that could be applied directly to real-world robot, where Sim2Real gap will not appear.

 # News
 - *2023.08*: &nbsp;🎉🎉 Paper *Finetuning Offline World Models in the Real World* accepted at CoRL 2023.